Mom and baby:

 Substance Use Environmental Scan

-The VNPC is accepting provider responses on a substance use environmental scan.
-The results from this survey will help us to identify areas of needed improvement in the space of substance exposure and substance use in mothers and infants.
-Responses are confidential, and the only results shared will be of aggregate summaries.
+The VNPC completed a statewide substance use environmental scan to identify areas of needed improvement in the space of substance exposure and substance use in mothers and infants.

 Substance Use